kmac5/ODEfL/README.md

 Release Notes
 =============
+ODEfL v0.4.4 04/27/08
+- Plug-in now named odefl.p
+- Removed debug info from public build
+- Fixed bug in gravity option "Disable until Collision" which caused objects to activate when other objects were "close" but had not actually collided.

 ODEfL v0.4.3 04/07/08
-- Added enable/disable setting for the grondplane
+- Added enable/disable setting for the ground plane
 - Added gravity options for ode objects